SKIP TO PAGE CONTENT

 Lauren Castellana

-Posted about 2 years ago in Towson News .
+Posted over 2 years ago in Towson News .

 On the last day of the Refugee Youth Project’s summer school, Towson University dance performance and choreography major Baylee Wong noticed a huge transformation in the students she taught throughout the six-week program.